kewbish/revshare/README.md

 ...
 ```

-## Pointers Attribute
-The `pointers` attribute formatted as a `wallet: percentage` keypair.
-Currently, a wallet can only be set up on [Coil.com](http://coil.com).
-A `RevSharePointerError` will be thrown if a `pointers` attribute is not found.
-A `RevShareProportionSumWarning` will be thrown if the percentages do not sum to 100.
-This is due to the way the web monetization is set up.
-A `RevShareProportionTypeError` will be thrown if the percentage value is not of the number type.
+> :warning: This rev-share specification is not 100% accurate, due to the probablistic nature and the limitations of the Web Monetization format.

+> :warning: Nesting `<rev-share>` elements will not 'nest' the revenue sharing pointers (revshare.js does not take nesting levels into account).
+Using `<rev-share>` tags on one nesting level is recommended.

+Additional documentation can be found [in the docs folder](./docs/README.md).

 ## Contributions
-Issues and suggestions / requests are welcome - but be gentle, I'm new to JS.
+Issues and feature requests are welcome - but be gentle, I'm new to JS.